Caradt

 ‘In social and cultural research there is increasing importance in research methodologies and devices that cut across fields and disciplines, becoming transdisciplinary.’

-As a researcher at Caradt, Jess explores mental health in the creative sectors.
+As a researcher at CARADT, Jess explores mental health in the creative sectors.
 Her work investigates burnout and depression, using artistic methods to make emotions visible and influence artistic practices.

-Jess Henderson is a transdisciplinary researcher within Caradt’s Cultural and Creative Industries research group.
+Jess Henderson is a transdisciplinary researcher within CARADT’s Cultural and Creative Industries research group.
 She takes mental health within the creative industries, arts, and cultural sector as a focal point.

-Her research project with Caradt asks: What are the social causes of the proliferation of phenomena such as burnout, anxiety, and depression within the arts and creative industries, and what is the potential in artistic aestheticisations of such findings?
+Her research project with CARADT asks: What are the social causes of the proliferation of phenomena such as burnout, anxiety, and depression within the arts and creative industries, and what is the potential in artistic aestheticisations of such findings?

 The project uses artistic research methods and interventions as well as engaging in transdisciplinary research-driven practices and artistic production.
 The latter is where the aestheticisation comes in – seeking to experiment with what potential is held in making feelings visible, exploring different ways and mediums of doing this, and creating space to for practice-based research.

-Alongside her position at Caradt, Jess has an independent cultural research and artistic practice, regularly collaborates with the Institute of Network Cultures and mentors at Zurich University of the Arts, and has worked in the creative industries for over a decade.
+Alongside her position at CARADT, Jess has an independent cultural research and artistic practice, regularly collaborates with the Institute of Network Cultures and mentors at Zurich University of the Arts, and has worked in the creative industries for over a decade.
 She is the author of Offline Matters: The Less-Digital Guide to Creative Workarrow (Amsterdam: BIS Publishers, 2021) and is working on a new book forthcoming in 2025.
 See more of her work herearrow.

 Research Group: Cultural and Creative Industries